 Founding Partner and President of the Mortgage Broker from 1997 to the present.
 Mr. Nichols brings over 30 years of financial experience to the Mortgage Broker.
 During his tenure, the Mortgage Broker has evolved from a Vancouver-based company into an inter-provincial organization.
 Mr. Nichols oversaw the Mortgage Broker's expansion into new markets including Calgary, Edmonton, and other Central Canadian cities, and later developed a subsidiary in three Atlantic Provinces.
 He attended the University of Prince Edward Island where he studied finance and capital budgeting and received his Bachelors of Business Administration (BBA).
 In 1993, Mr. Nichols graduated with honors from the Masters of Business Administration (MBA) program at the University of British Columbia.
 While completing his Masters degree, Mr. Nichols studied international marketing at the Haute Etude Commerciale in Paris, France.
 Mr. Nichols is an Accredited Mortgage Professional certified by the Canadian Institute of Mortgage Brokers and Lenders (CIMBL) and the Canadian Association of Accredited Mortgage Professionals (CAAMP).
 He is an active member of Mortgage Brokers Association of British Columbia (MBABC), Independent Mortgage Brokers Association of Ontario (IMBA) and other provincial and national mortgage-brokering professional and trade organizations.
 He is also a longstanding member of the Vancouver Board of Trade.
-Mr. Nichols has been a director of the CKNW Kids' Fund since 2010 and also serves on the grants committee.
+From 2010 to 2015 Mr. Nichols was a volunteer member of the board of the CKNW Kids' Fund and has served on the grants committee since 2015.